 An amplifier is an electronic circuit that is used to amplify the voltage signal or a current signal.
 The amplifier circuits are generally designed with one or more transistors.
 A BJT or a FET transistor is a major component of the amplifier system.
 They can be categorized into a weak signal amplifier or a power signal amplifier and are used in wireless communication and broadcasting, and audio equipment.
 This article discusses the common collector amplifier which is the amplifier topologies.

-Common Collector Amplifier
+What is Common Collector Amplifier

 The common collector amplifier is one of the three basic BJT amplifier topologies.
 In this circuit, the base of the transistor serves as an input, emitter as the output and the collector is grounded that is, common for both emitter and base.
 It is also called as an emitter follower.
 This configuration acts as a buffer.
 This circuit provides offer low output impedance while taking high input impedance.
 This configuration is mainly used in digital circuits with logic gates and has many applications.